mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 Anchoring node means that once we run force-directed algorithm, the anchored nodes are not moved when layouting is finished.

-Other algorithms unfortunately move the node, the ELK layouting library doesn't support anchoring for others.
+Other algorithms unfortunately move the node, the Elk layouting library doesn't support anchoring for others.
 Sure we could just run the algorithm and then not update the anchored visual nodes in the visual model, but that's simply not really useful, since the layouting algorithm moved it, so by having it stay on old place, the layout may be significantly worse.